BAMresearch/awesome-BAMresearch/README.md

 - [Advanced_Jobflow_Tutorial](https://github.com/BAMresearch/Advanced_Jobflow_Tutorial) – This is a repository containing an advanced tutorial for jobflow  (https://github.com/materialsproject/jobflow) related to computational materials science
 - [amworkflow](https://github.com/BAMresearch/amworkflow) - Module for creating automated workflows in the context of concrete additive manufacturing.
 - [atomate2](https://github.com/BAMresearch/atomate2) – atomate2 is a library of computational materials science workflows
-- [NFDI4IngHPCWorkflows](https://github.com/BAMresearch/NFDI4IngHPCWorkflows) – In this repository, we would like to investigate how (docker, apptainer) containers can be build in order to improve the FAIRness of workflows in the HPC context.
--

 #### Infrastructure - Wildfire Progression
 - [Fire_Propagation](https://github.com/BAMresearch/Fire_Propagation) – Code base for the creation of a fire propagation dataset by combining burned area shapefiles and active fire detections.
 - [wildfire_prop_database](https://github.com/BAMresearch/wildfire_prop_database) – Example for merging swath paths into a single scene and extracting a burned area polygon from the resulting image.